nawwardiab/auth-service-backend-go/DECISIONS.md

 **Decision:** Backend built in Go using Echo web framework.

 **Reasoning:**
-Go was the decision of the CTO in the company I did internship with.
-As an experienced SRE his concerns were performance, type-safety and for it was fast and produced an executable (compiled).
+- [Fill in: Why did you choose Go?
+Was it the internship?
+Performance?
+Learning opportunity?]
-Echo has an easy and light-weight HTTP-handling approach, great middleware support (for logging, validating, jwt and cors)
+- [Fill in: Why Echo specifically?
+Minimalist?
+Good middleware support?]

 **Trade-offs:**
-- Pros: Fast, compiled, strong typing
+- Pros: [e.g., Fast, compiled, good concurrency, strong typing]
-- Cons: less ecosystem than Node.js, (it required higher entrypoint with complex documentation/steeper learning curve)
+- Cons: [e.g., Company uses TypeScript, less ecosystem than Node.js]

-**What I'd do differently:** I'm not sure I'd do things differently, I had to re-learn how I learn, jumped in deep cold water with no previous experience in the stack.
-I had to learn multiple things simultaneously (Go, PostgreSQL/SQL, low-level code concepts, code reviews and ownership, Docker, Makefile)
+**What I'd do differently:** [e.g., If starting fresh for this company, I'd use NestJS/TypeScript to match their stack, but the architectural patterns transfer directly]

 ---